 Not so with Orson Welles.

-Welles belonged to the previous generation of Hollywood movers and shakers.
-Remember Citizen Kane (1941) and everything that film pioneered?
-Orson Welles was one of the cool guys of the previous era, no doubt about it.
+Welles belonged to the previous generation of Hollywood movers and shakers; think Citizen Kane (1941) and all it pioneered.
+Orson Welles was arguably one of the most respected actors of the previous era.
 But he didn’t really get all this method acting stuff.
-And it led to some much publicized conflicts on The Long, Hot Summer set, notably between Welles and the director, Martin Ritt, who was also part of the Actors Studio crowd.
+It led to some much publicized conflicts on The Long, Hot Summer set, notably between Welles and the director, Martin Ritt, who was also part of the Actors Studio crowd.

 Welles’ Revenge on The Long, Hot Summer

-It’s rumored that Welles purposely mumbled through a lot of his lines in The Long, Hot Summer, resulting in painstaking post-dubbing efforts by Martin Ritt.
+It’s rumored that Orson Welles purposely mumbled through a good portion of his lines in The Long, Hot Summer, resulting in painstaking post-dubbing efforts by Martin Ritt.
 Mumbling through his lines, à la Marlon Brando or James Dean, was apparently Welles’ way of thumbing his nose at the Actors Studio.

-And speaking of noses, Welles’ prosthetic nose in the film—he most always used prosthetic noses in his movies—was constantly slipping off his real nose during filming because it was so hot.
-The Long, Hot Summer was shot on location in Clinton, Louisiana, and that long, hot, southern summer made the whole cast, the heavy Welles especially, less than comfortable for the majority of filming.
+And speaking of noses, Welles’ prosthetic nose in the film—he frequently wore prosthetic noses in his movies—was constantly slipping off his real nose during production because it was so hot.
+The Long, Hot Summer was shot on location in Baton Rouge and Clinton, Louisiana.
+That long, hot, southern September made the whole cast, the heavy Welles especially (according to Angela Lansbury), less than comfortable for the majority of filming.

 The Long, Hot Summer: Joanne Woodward Gets the Role

-The Long, Hot Summer was the first film that teamed Paul Newman and Joanne Woodward.
+The Long, Hot Summer was the first film to team Paul Newman and Joanne Woodward.

 And it almost didn’t happen.

-Eva Marie Saint, already a big star, was the first choice for the role of Clara Varner.
+Eva Marie Saint, already a star, was the first choice for the role of Clara Varner.
 But word was getting out around Hollywood that Joanne nailed it in The Three Faces of Eve (1957).
-There was even some Oscar talk in the air.
+There was even some Oscar talk.
 In the end, the reputation Joanne garnered for her work on Eve was enough, and she landed the role of Clara.

 Joanne Gets the Oscar

-The 1958 Oscar ceremony just preceded the April 3rd release date of The Long, Hot Summer.
-And it ended up being great publicity for the film: guess who won the Best Actress Oscar for her first feature film role?
+The 1958 Oscar ceremony just preceded the April 3rd release of The Long, Hot Summer.
+It ended up being great publicity for the film: guess who won the Best Actress Oscar for her first major film role?